 Working at the Oakland Police Department was a lifelong goal and his dream job after college.
 Despite having a demanding workload, Kope continued coaching at the high school level and participated in theater when time permitted.
 Having earned multiple All-American honors in wrestling, graduating from college, serving his country, and now working at his dream job, he felt that his life was almost complete.
 Unfortunately, working within confines of the tough and dangerous streets of Oakland can alter one’s life in a millisecond.
 After about a year or so on the job, a life changing experience, while working the midnight shift, altered his life forever.

-Kope has never spoken publically about that life changing experience until now.
+Kope has never spoken publicly about that life changing experience until now.
 Having had the honor of coaching Kope in high school and spending time together with our families (Kope is married with one son), I was given the opportunity to share his story and new mission in life in the Q&A interview listed below.

 Bronze Medalist – 1990 US Olympic Festival

 Competed in the 1996 U.S. Olympic Trials (Greco-Roman)